yomi-digital/reef-contract-boilerplate/README.md

 --
 Using address: 5GrwvaEF5zXb26Fz9rcQpDWS57CtERHpNehXCPcNoHGKutQY
 --
-Response from contract is: Hello Donald!
+Response from contract is:
-Hello Donald!
+Hello Reefer!
 --
 All done, exiting!
 ```